CrzxaExe/CrzxaExe/README.md

 ![Logo](https://github.com/CrzxaExe/CrzxaExe/blob/569529637ad2efc5c74f8984b265cfe9e18b18a0/asset/Logo%20(1).png)

 Here i want to make a bot for any apps. <br>
-And i want to do something with my programing skills Experiment only
+And i want to do something with my programming skills This will be my experiments

 # Lang